The PSG all-time best XI without Mbappe: Millennial heroes form a deadly duo

 It takes a special kind of player to go from Marseille – via Auxerre – to Paris and become a club legend.
 He was named French Football Player of the Year in 1992 and would later play his part off the field too, becoming Sporting Director.

-He finished his career as one of only three men that have lifted the French title with three different clubs – was part of the 1994 champions in Paris.
+He finished his career as one of only three men that have lifted the French title with three different clubs – he was part of the 1994 champions in Paris.

 barcelona v psg